 - Cold Remedies: What Works, What Doesn't, What Can't Hurt (Mayo Foundation for Medical Education and Research) Also in Spanish

 - Cough Medicine: Understanding Your OTC Options (American Academy of Family Physicians) Also in Spanish

 - Decongestants: OTC Relief for Congestion (American Academy of Family Physicians) Also in Spanish

 Treatments and Therapies

-- Time To Talk About Natural Products for the Flu and Colds: What Does the Science Say?
+- 5 Tips: Natural Products for the Flu and Colds: What Does the Science Say?
 (National Center for Complementary and Integrative Health)